Strange Darling

 Synopsis: nothing is what seems when a twisted one-night stand spirals into a serial killer's vicious murder spree.

-This starts in the middle during a car chase, which is Chapter 3.
+This starts in the middle of a car chase, which is Chapter 3.
 Our two leads are known as the Lady (Willa Fitzgerald) and the Demon (Kyle Gallner).
 She is in a car where he is in a truck, following her.
-There is a stretch where he stops, pulls his gun out and shoots her.
+There is a stretch where he stops, pulls a gun out and shoots her.
 This causes her to crash.
 She then flees into the woods, with him giving chase.
 The woods give her cover until she finds a house belonging to a couple of mountain people, Frederick (Ed Begley Jr.) and Genevieve (Barbara Hershey).
 The nightmare doesn't end there.

 The movie then jumps back to chapter one, to set the stage.
 It will jump around as we learn more about this couple and like the synopsis said, things aren't as they seem.
 This makes for a wild ride as expectations are subverted and how information is provided can change what we believe in as this deadly game of cat and mouse plays out.

 That is where I'll leave my recap and introduction to the characters.
-Where I'll start is that I loved with this was doing.
+Where I'll start is that I loved what this does.
 The comparisons ahead of seeing that I saw from friends is Quentin Taratino meets Brian de Palma.
 Having now seen this, I can see what we're getting there.
 It is Pulp Fiction-like with how the story is presented.
 Plus, the dialogue is snappy and creative.
 The visuals, especially with vivid colors, are like Carrie.
 That is also the hallmark that he borrowed from Dario Argento and Mario Bava.
 I don't want those to set the bar too high as these are just surface level as this does its own thing.

 Now that I have that out of the way, I got sucked into what this movie was doing.
 The set up is good by telling us that this story is told in six chapters and an epilogue.
 Then jumping right into the middle of the story captures the audience.
 We see the Lady fleeing from the Demon.
 It doesn't tell you why until later.
 We just know that she is injured, he's angry and doing cocaine.
 It is from there that we get to know both characters more and that whatever happened stemmed from them going to a motel for a one-night stand.
+Hooking us in the way that it did is great.

 This isn't the deepest story, which is something that I needed to set up here.
 This is more about the acting and their interactions to fill in the backstory.
 Seeing Gallner chase and stalk Fitzgerald in two of the first three chapters we see, we assume that he's the villain.
 I also think this is a classic idea as we assume that men would be the aggressor.
 Since we are seeing him come after her, that also adds to it.
 There are elements for this taken from chapter one dialogue.
 The tension is there from the beginning with seeing if the Demon will catch her.
 The story then builds to the climax though and it makes both characters shades of grey.
 I'll say here that both Fitzgerald and Gallner are great here.
 They're perfect for their roles.